…and a brief look at brand personality

 Sure – I still want designs to be pleasing to the eye but, more importantly, I also want them to make people feel good.

-If you have read my previous two posts in this mini series about my story then you will already know I enjoy many creative pursuits.
-From painting watercolour artwork and illustrations to writing short stories and blog posts.
-There is, however, another area I also hold a passion for, and that is: design.
-Here is my story as a designer.
+If you have read my previous post about my story as a watercolour and line artist, then you will already know I enjoy many creative pursuits and I’m somewhat of a ‘multi-passionate’ (that term makes me cringe a little, but we’ll go with it for now!)
+There is, however, another area I also hold a passion for that deserves it own post, and that is: design.
+So, here is my story as a designer…

-How did I go from being so adamantly anti the ‘artist’ label to wholeheartedly embracing and proudly declaring myself a watercolour artist and illustrator (amongst other things)?
+How did I go from being so adamantly anti the ‘artist’ label to wholeheartedly embracing and proudly declaring myself a watercolour and line artist (amongst other things)?

-If you have been following me for a little while then you will know that I am, what some people would now term, ‘multi-passionate’.
+If you have been following me for a little while then you will know I am, what some people would now term, ‘multi-passionate’.
 I’m yet to decide if I like that label or not!
 Throughout my life I have been creative and artistic – from hand-making cards to writing stories – and I decided as a child I would turn those talents and joys into a career.
-It’s only relatively recently, however, that I discovered a love for watercolour painting – so I thought it might be nice to share my story as a watercolour artist and illustrator.
+It’s only relatively recently (in the scheme of my life), however, that I discovered a love for watercolour painting and line art – so I thought it might be nice to share my story as a watercolour and line artist.

-Continue reading My Story As a Watercolour Artist and Illustrator
+Continue reading My Story As a Watercolour and Line Artist – Updated June 2020